 During the late summer and early fall, people flock to the beach to vacation and take advantage of seasonally warm ocean temperatures.
 However, those water temperatures also help create conditions to fuel destructive hurricanes.Hurricane season runs from June 1 through November 30 each year, coinciding with sea turtle nesting season. ...

 We have known for a while that our climate is changing and people influence it.
 What we do not know for certain is how species will react to the changing climate.
 This has been the focus of many recent research studies and scientists are starting to put together trends.
 Sea ...

 Hello Everyone and Welcome Back!
 Waving a fond farewell to summer and with a hint of fall in the morning air, another school year begins.
-As you sharpen those No. 2 pencils, it may be difficult to believe sea turtle hatchlings are still making their way out ...
+As you sharpen those No. 2 pencils, it may be difficult to believe sea turtle hatchlings are still making their way out of nests on the ...

 As every year before, the NC Aquarium at Fort Fisher welcomed two more sea turtle hatchlings to our family this past summer.
 These hatchlings will serve as the upcoming year’s sea turtle ambassadors once our yearlings are released into the ocean.The hatchlings came from a loggerhead sea turtle nest located ...

 October 6, 2016Casey Radley

 Welcome back to another school year with Sea Turtle Exploration.
 Over the summer, our sea turtle hatchlings turned into yearlings.
 They have continued to grow with the supervision of staff and veterinarian care.
 Soon, they will be released into the ocean and our new sea turtle hatchlings born from this ...